-Presently the Department is in the planning stages for "Cop on the Rooftop", "Tip-a-Cop, the 6th annual "Corn Roast(Pig Roast) for Special Olympics", "Randy's October Fall Fest", 4th of July Booth and game, and the ongoing sale of T-shirts, Hats, Pins, and Raffle tickets.
+During 2017, the department participated in "Cop on the Rooftop", "Tip-a-Cop, the 7th annual "Corn Roast for Special Olympics", "Randy's October Fall Fest", 4th of July Snow cone Booth, Cookie Fundraiser, and the ongoing sale of T-shirts, Hats, Pins, and Raffle tickets.
+In 2018, these fund raising events will again be "front and center" along some new ideas.

-With the support of the Residents, Trustees, Service Club and Village Employees we are setting a lofty goal of \$15,000.00+ again for 2017.
+This years target is to get back on track!
+Welcoming Corporal Gary Schwartz and his wife on board and with the continued support of members of the Sleepy Hollow Department, Residents, Trustees, Service Club and Village Employees, a lofty goal of \$15,000.00+ is set for 2018.